IRB Meeting Dates and Submission Deadlines

 Training and Education

 It is the policy of this institution that all researchers and research staff be aware of the standards, ethics, and integrity of the research process that are necessary to both ensure the rights and welfare of human subjects be protected and to discourage misconduct in research.
-In that light, MCD IRB requires all individuals involved in the conduct of human subjects research to complete human subjects protection training and/or good clinical practice to ensure that training is current for every year while the study is under active IRB oversight.
+In that light, MCD IRB requires all individuals involved in the conduct of human subjects research to complete human subjects protection training and/or good clinical practice to ensure that training is current while the study is under active IRB oversight.
 IRB approval will be withheld if these training requirements are not met.
 Training will be required to be renewed every 2 years from the date of completion.

 These requirements apply to all persons with a significant role in the research, such as those designated as: